EGaraldi/corecon/paper/paper.md

 with the relevant data.
 If this procedure becomes customary, `CoReCon` will serve as an up-to-date repository of easy-to-retrieve constraints.

-To my knowledge, this is the first module of its kind - at least in the EoR field.
-However, recently an effort toward open-ness of research in the EoR field materialized into an open analysis pipeline for the reduction of spectra taken in most of the major telescopes in the world (@pypelt).
+To our knowledge, this is the first module of its kind - at least in the EoR field.
+However, recently an effort toward openness of research in the EoR field materialized into an open analysis pipeline for the reduction of spectra taken in most of the major telescopes in the world (@pypelt).